 There is presently no public market for our units, shares of common stock or rights.
-We have been approved to have our units listed on the Nasdaq Capital Market, or Nasdaq, under the symbol "MCADU".
+We have applied to have our units listed on the Nasdaq Capital Market, or Nasdaq, under the symbol "MCADU".
+We cannot guarantee that our securities will be approved for listing on Nasdaq.
 The common stock and rights comprising the units will begin separate trading on the 90th day following the date of this prospectus unless Chardan informs us of its decision to allow separate earlier trading, subject to our filing a Report on Form 8-K with the Securities and Exchange Commission containing an audited balance sheet reflecting our receipt of the gross proceeds of this offering and issuing a press release announcing when such separate trading will begin.
 Once the securities comprising the units begin separate trading as described in this prospectus, the common stock and rights will be traded on Nasdaq under the symbols "MCAD," and "MCADR," respectively.
 We cannot assure you that our securities will continue to be listed on Nasdaq after this offering.